Huma enjoys sharing tips and ideas for making everyday life more fun and meaningful.

 One of the best gifts that we can give our mums is to give her a day where she can relax and not stress about getting 20 things done at the same time.
 She'll appreciate this gift more than you know, just like all humans our mums need a day to relax from working and housework happens every day so finding time to help take some burden off of your mum will be something she'll highly appreciate.

 5. Make Her a Meal

 This one is both inexpensive (depending on what you decide to make for your mum) and thoughtful.
 Choose one thing that your mum loves it can be something simple or a dish that takes a while to make but make something for her that she loves and she'll love it even more because you made it.

-You can make it more special by having the table set up all nicely with the nicest cutlery in your home and make it a breakfast/lunch/dinner for just the two of you to enjoy or you can make it a family meal time so that you can all enjoy it together and your mum will probably be more happy to spend time with everyone.
+You can make it more special by having the table set up all nicely with the nicest cutlery in your home and make it a breakfast/lunch/dinner for just the two of you to enjoy or you can make it a family meal time so that you can all enjoy it together and your mum will probably be happier to spend time with everyone.

-6. Take Her Out to Eat
+6. Take Her out to Eat

 Eating out is made more special by a nice environment so pick a place that you know will have an atmosphere that your mum enjoys being in and can have a beautiful experience in.